xxcandiez/ml/concrete/concrete_problems_in_ui_testing.md

 assert.isTrue(documentNamesContainer().getText().contains(`${id} ${name}`))
 ```

-Now that we have this test case on our create-document functionality, IF this test case passes THEN our create-document functionality is definitely working, and the contrapositive also holds, right?
+Now that we have this test case for our create-document functionality, IF this test case passes THEN our create-document functionality is definitely working, and the contrapositive also holds, right?
 Well actually that's necessarily true, and you may already have reasons in mind about what may go wrong, we will explore those ideas further in the next section.

 ### Reliability and Continuous Delivery

 - incompatibility with continuous delivery (reliability and run time)
 - unreliability and run time